-We used the 2015 population distribution for years 2014-2018 and the 2020 population distribution for years 2019-2023.
+This dataset is updated every five years.
+We used the 2015 population spatial distribution for years 2014-2018 and the 2020 population spatial distribution for years 2019-2023.
 For each year, we selected the highest population-weighted seasonal average NDVI, representing the greenest or peak season, for each city.